moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_customentity.md

 | **name** | String(255) | Name of the User Directory<br>`+Required when replying` `+Required when creating` |

 #### List of user directories
-To work with custom directories, you need to know the id of each directory.
+To work with custom directories, you need to know the ID of each directory.
-This id is indicated in the URI parameters of requests to this entity as <metadata_id>.
+This ID is indicated in the URI parameters of requests to this entity as <metadata_id>.
 His can be obtained by running a request to get company settings metadata.
 In the resulting list of entities the fields of the meta type will contain a link to each of the directories.
 In this link, the last substring separated character `/` and is an identifier for this directory.